adejeffchen/e15/p3/README.md

 ## Feature summary
 This web app is a release calendar for Portfolio/Program/Project Managers who oversee a list of projects and their releases.
 Often in a big program, releases have dependencies.
 This web app helps the PMs to see the dependencies and their status quickly.
 + Visitors can register/log in/log out
-+ Not log in visitors can only browse the information and cannot make any changes to projects or releases
++ Non log in visitors can only browse the information and cannot make any changes to projects or releases
 + Users can add/edit projects (project name, project manager, project description)
 + Users can add/edit releases for a project (release name, release date, release description, status)
   + Newly created release has status 'On Track'